Back to blog

 Mail merge swaps static variables like first name, company name, and job title into a fixed template.
 Every recipient gets the same email structure with different fill-in-the-blank values.
 AI personalization researches each prospect individually and generates unique copy based on their specific context.
 The email structure, angle, and talking points can differ from one prospect to the next.
 The result is emails that feel individually written because they are.

-How much does an AI cold email writer cost?
+What information does an AI cold email writer need from me?

 Jorge Lewis